 To some degree, the executive committee also enhances communication between the board, committees and staff.
 Members of the executive committee are often the glue that facilitates cohesiveness by keeping everyone in the loop with alignment and decision-making.

-The executive committee also takes the lead on issues such as board development, mentoring and conducting annual board member evaluations.
+The executive committee also takes the lead on issues such as board training and development, mentoring and conducting annual board assessments.

 Boards of directors usually have jam-packed agendas.
 The work of the executive committee helps to streamline many of the activities that the board needs to address, which makes board work more efficient.

 Executive committees have been staples of good governance for many years running.
 Perhaps this is because they can readily fill some of the gaps that make it difficult for large, geographically diverse boards to handle.
-Delegating certain issues to standing committees such as the executive committee is just one of many things that makes the framework of governance effective.
+Delegating certain issues to standing committees such as the executive committee is just one of many things that makes an effective governance framework.